c-marc/vinted-frontend/README.md

 - no need for states in forms
 - use loaders and actions
-- redirect and so on
+- when appropriate, redirect instead of navigate
-- refactor to leverage nested routes / shared layout
+- refactor to leverage nested routes / shared layout:
+  - signup/login
+  - publish/update (use from)